 Exit counts.
 Moving to Figure 5 provides a similar set of graphs as those in Figure 4, but for yearly incarceration exit counts.
 The key takeaway from this series of graphs is that the same state-level patterns observed for incarceration entries counts are also seen for exit counts.
-For example, the same states where CJARS, NPS, and NCRP show substantial alignment present the same pattern for exit counts (i.e., Michigan, Nebraska, and Pennsylvania).
-This was also true for the pattern seen where CJARS aligns better with either the NPS or NCRP (e.g., North Carolina) and for the pattern seen where there is variation among all three sources of data (e.g., Wisconsin).
+For example, the states where CJARS, NPS, and NCRP show substantial alignment present similar patterns for exit counts.

-Population counts and rates.
-The last two figures in this section, Figures 6 and 7, provide the annual year-end inmate population counts and incarceration rates for each state, respectively.
-Comparing state graphs across the two figures shows that the only difference between the two graphs is the scale of y-axis.
-Otherwise, the lines in accompanying state graphs are exactly the same.
-The two sets of graphs are presented separately however to give a sense of the absolute inmate population size as well as the rate per 100,000 of a state's population.
-Another important factor to make note of in these two figures is that the comparison being made is between CJARS and the NPS because there is not enough information available in the public version of the NCRP to produce the statistics presented in Figures 6 and 7.
+Population counts.
+The last figure in this section, Figure 6 provides the annual year-end inmate population counts for each state.
+Notably, the comparison being made is between CJARS and the NPS because there is not enough information available in the public version of the NCRP to produce the statistics presented in Figures 6.

-As can be seen from the results in these two graphs, there is a high degree of similarity between population counts/incarceration rates in several states, such as Nebraska, Pennsylvania, Washington, and Wisconsin.
-In other states, there is a high degree of alignment across some years, but not all (e.g., Florida).
-It is worth noting though there were several instances when observing entry and exit counts where CJARS fell into better alignment with the NCRP as compared to the NPS.
-An example of this is North Carolina, where the largest difference exists when examining population counts/incarceration rates reported in CJARS and the NPS.
+These results show that there is a high degree of similarity between population counts in several states.
+Other states show a high degree of alignment across some years, but not all.
+It is worth noting there were several instances when observing entry and exit counts where CJARS fell into better alignment with the NCRP than the NPS.
+An example is North Carolina where the largest difference exists when examining population counts reported in CJARS and the NPS.
 This suggests that if these statistics were producible using the NCRP, CJARS would align better with the NCRP.
-Taking this into consideration, only the difference between CJARS and the NPS in Michigan cannot be explained by findings discussed earlier.
-The gap between CJARS and the NPS for Michigan's incarcerated population counts and incarceration rates grows as time passes.